-The PE spaces should be accessible from their own entrance and able to be locked off from the rest of the school, when appropriate, to allow for events.
-In addition, connections should allow movement for larger events from the gyms to the Learning Commons.
+The PE spaces should include an athletics entrance for events and access to the fields.
+The PE/Athletics spaces should be able to be locked off from the rest of the school, when appropriate, to allow for security during after school events.
+In addition, connections should allow movement for larger events from the gyms to the Library Learning Commons.
 For example, AHS hosts events such as the College Fair and Speech Competition that utilize all of our large spaces.